btcpayserver/btcpayserver-doc/docs/Contribute/ContributeDev/ContributeDevCode.md

 ## Greenfield API Development

-The BTCPay Greenfield API [currently being developed](../../FAQ/FAQ-General.md#how-can-i-use-the-btcpay-server-api).
+The BTCPay Greenfield API is [currently being developed](../../FAQ/FAQ-General.md#how-can-i-use-the-btcpay-server-api).
 You can find a [usage example here](../../GreenFieldExample.md).
 The official Greenfield [API reference documentation](https://docs.btcpayserver.org/API/Greenfield/v1/) is available for developers who want to develop with the BTCPay REST API.

 Developers who would like to contribute to the Greenfield API should follow the [developer guidelines](https://github.com/btcpayserver/btcpayserver/blob/master/docs/greenfield-development.md) used by the BTCPay project for additions or modifications.
 If you feel these guidelines are not clear, consider discussing your ideas in the community chat (development channel) or [open a github issue](https://github.com/btcpayserver/btcpayserver/issues/new/choose) to discuss endpoint implementation ideas.